 The timed mock exams are useful for checking your UCAT ANZ revision progress and also make up the final steps of the UCAT ANZ journey.
 Here are some actionable tips to overcome the anxiety and maximise the value of sitting mock exams.

 Medify’s Mock exams are designed to emulate the actual UCAT ANZ exam in terms of the content (types, difficulty and number of questions) and duration.
 Hence, they help you to gauge your readiness for the UCAT ANZ exam.
 They are not just a simple collation of questions, each one has been graded in difficulty and content coverage to mimic the real exam in every sense.

-You can access the four Official UCAT ANZ mock Exams through this link.
+You can access the four Official UCAT ANZ Mock Exams for free.
 If you want more practice, you will be glad to know that Medify provides eight full mock exams as part of its Online UCAT ANZ Course.
 These consist of completely unseen questions to add in the element of unpredictability.

 Often students are anxious to find out where they are at, and make the jump from doing a few practice questions straight to mock exams.
 This is a huge jump and going from short periods of focused attention to a two-hour exam can be very challenging.
 This is why Medify provides a shorter diagnostic mock, which allows students to assess their readiness and ability without having to take on the full mock exams.

 Instead of diving straight into the full mocks, we recommend introducing a transition phase, by progressively increasing the duration of your UCAT ANZ revision session.
 This progressive transition from question sets to mock exams may help in alleviating some anxiety and help you to focus.

 Even with progressive simulation, the mock exams may prove to be nerve wrecking for you.
 This can be compounded if you see a lower than expected mock score that can lead to disappointment and further anxiety.